 \subsection{The FitzHugh-Nagumo equations}

-FitzHugh started from the oscillator equation (introduced in 1920) by Balthasar Van der Pol \cite{vander}, that admits oscillations which are relaxation-like.
-This means there are periods of ``low'' and ``high'' states characterised by rapid transitions between them.
-Van der Pol's equation is built from the simple differential equation for the damped harmonic oscillator.
-He replaced the damping constant by a damping function that depends quadratically on \(x,\) thus introducing a nonlinearity (\(\dot{x}\) represents the first derivative of the physical position \(x\) with respect to \(t\) and \(c\in \RR^+ _0\)):
+FitzHugh started with the oscillator equation (introduced in 1920) by Balthasar Van der Pol \cite{vander}, which supports oscillations resembling relaxation-like dynamics.
+This means there are periods of ``low'' and ``high'' states characterised through fast transitions between them.

+The Van der Pol (VdP) equation is derived from the basic differential equation describing a damped harmonic oscillator.
+He replaced the constant damping by a damping function that has a quadratic dependence on \(x,\) resulting in the nonlinear differential equation (\(\dot{x}\) denotes the first derivative of the physical position \(x\) with respect to \(t\) and \(c\in \RR^+ _0\)):

-There is only ``effective'' damping for $|x|<1$ while for \(x^2 > 1\) the nonlinear term describes \emph{amplification}.
-To interpret the dynamics of the van der Pol equation, one can use the Li\'enard map \cite{Linard}
+The system exhibits ``effective" damping only when $|x|<1$; for \(x^2 > 1\), the nonlinear term leads to \emph{amplification}.
+To analyse the dynamics of the VdP equation, the Li\'enard map can be employed \cite{Linard}

 giving rise to a system of two differential equations (on the plane):